skarzi/django-test-migrations/README.md

 With this module migrations tests can be written in one of 2 ways:

 + as Django `TransactionTestCase` (`test_migrations.test_cases.unittest.MigrationTestCase`)
-+ as function/classes using `migrator` pytest's fixture
++ as function/classes using the`migrator` pytest fixture

-In following sections, you can see tests using each of above listed ways.
+In the following sections, we provide examples of each method.
+Our example migration for these will be:
+`apps.polls.migrations.0004_populate_question_difficulty_level_field`
-Each tests is create for following migration `apps.polls.migrations.0004_populate_question_difficulty_level_field` (sample testing project can be found in `tests/integration/` directory):
+(sample testing project can be found in `tests/integration/` directory):